A 10-day Scandinavia itinerary will barely scratch the surface of everything there is to do in this spectacular part of the world.

 Hiking to the top of Preikestolen will definitely be among your top memories from your Scandinavia trip.
 The view from the top of Pulpit Rock has been described as one of the most beautiful on the planet.

 Cruising the dramatic Lysefjord en route to the trailhead for Pulpit Rock is the perfect prelude to the hike.
-Admire the steep walls of rock on either side as you relax on the boat.
+Admire the steep walls of rock on either side as you relax on the boat and keep an eye out for mountain goats.

 While you can do the Pulpit Rock hike on your own, you can also combine the Lysefjord cruise with a guided hike to the top of Pulpit Rock.